Poll: Which of these 90s Disney films is your favorite? Vote Now!

 Author has written 15 stories for Land Before Time, Godzilla: The Series, Star Wars, X-overs, Lion King, Terminator, and Lord of the Rings.

-About myself- My real name is Anthony, age 14.
+About myself- My real name is Anthony, now age 15 (My birthday was on March 26th).
 When I'm not in school during the day, I spend a lot of my free time online and on my computer, since I tend to do various things around the internet, specifically at this site.

 My DeviantArt name is Darthmaul1999.
 My Youtube channel name is Brickmaster4496, and I was at one point a Lego Star Wars film maker, though more recently I've been experimenting with other things.
 I love to listen to music on my iPod, mostly consisting of film soundtracks from The Lord of the Rings Trilogy, The Lion King Trilogy, Titanic, etc. Many consider it strange that film scores are my primary interest in terms of music, but I just believe that they're beautiful and epic to listen to, and many of them are relentlessly catchy.
 Not to mention I am an absolute sucker for chorus/choir music, which is often heard in The Lord of the Rings Trilogy.
 I don't know exactly why, but musical scores with a chorus singing something in another language in it, whether it be Duel of the Fates, Neodammerung, Farewell to Lorien or the opening of Titanic, I can rarely ever hate that type of music.